- PrintArticle Summary

 Naltrexone does not treat withdrawal.
 Unlike some other medications that are used to manage symptoms during detox, naltrexone should not be taken by someone still acutely withdrawing from opioids and is best utilized in someone who has already attempted to abstain from alcohol for several days or has already gone through a medically assisted alcohol detox.

-Naltrexone is used for the post-detox treatment of opioid and alcohol addiction, as it blocks the subjective high from opioid and diminishes some of the reward associated with drinking.
+Naltrexone is used for the post-detox treatment of opioid and alcohol addiction, as it blocks the subjective high from opioids and diminishes some of the rewards associated with drinking.
 It is available in tablet form or as an extended-release injection (Vivitrol).1,2 When taken too soon in someone with opioid dependence, naltrexone can, in fact, trigger or worsen withdrawal symptoms.2 Studies have documented precipitated withdrawal cases among people opioid-dependent individuals who start naltrexone without fully detoxing off of opioids first.1

 It is recommended that people who are dependent on opioids, such as heroin or morphine stop their use of opioids at least 7 to 10 days before you begin a naltrexone medication.
 Those making the switch from a methadone maintenance regimen or other medically-assisted treatment scenario involving methadone to naltrexone must be completely detoxed from opioids first.3